Towards Understanding Grokking: An Effective Theory of Representation Learning: Conclusion

 \section{Conclusion}

-We have shown how, in both toy models and more general settings, that representation enables generalization when it reflects structure in the data.
+We have shown how, in both toy models and general settings, that representation enables generalization when it reflects structure in the data.
 We developed an effective theory of representation learning dynamics (in a toy setting) which predicts the critical dependence of learning on the training data fraction.
-We then presented phase transitions between comprehension, grokking, memorization and confusion where the learning ``phase'' depends on the decoder capacity and learning rate in decoder-only architectures.
+We then presented four learning phases (comprehension, grokking, memorization and confusion) which depend on the decoder capacity and learning speed (given by, among other things, learning rate and weight decay) in decoder-only architectures.
 While we have mostly focused on a toy model, we find preliminary evidence that our results generalize to the setting of~\cite{power2022grokking}.

-Our work can be viewed as a step towards a \emph{statistical physics of deep learning}, a theory which connects the ``microphysics'' of low-level network dynamics with the ``thermodynamics'' of high-level model behavior.
+Our work can be viewed as a step towards a \emph{statistical physics of deep learning}, connecting the ``microphysics'' of low-level network dynamics with the ``thermodynamics'' of high-level model behavior.
 We view the application of theoretical tools from physics, such as effective theories~\cite{PDLT-2022}, to be a rich area for further work.
-The broader impact of such work, if successful, would be to make models more transparent and predictable~\cite{olsson2022context, ganguli2022predictability, moreisdifferentforai}, crucial to the task of ensuring the safety of advanced AI systems.
+The broader impact of such work, if successful, could be to make models more transparent and predictable~\cite{olsson2022context, ganguli2022predictability, moreisdifferentforai}, crucial to the task of ensuring the safety of advanced AI systems.